AaronReynoldsUK/PJSIP-PJSUA2-CSharp/build-it-yourself.md

 Next you want to amend the project properties in several places.
 So first, open the Property Pages for your project and ensure the following values are set:

-General
+On 2019:
+Configuration Properties - General:
-- Target Name = PJSUA2
+- Target Name = PJSUA2 (or whatever you fancy)
-- Target Extension = .dll
-- Configuration Type = Dynamic Library (.dll)
+- Configuration Type = Dynamic Library (.dll) Configuration Properties - Advanced:
+- Target FileExtension = .dll
 - Common Language Runtime Support = Common Language Runtime Support (/clr)

 C/C++ - General